Zebradil/gke-kubeconfiger/README.md

 > [!IMPORTANT]
 > Make sure Application Default Credentials (ADC) are set up.
 You can do this by running `gcloud auth application-default login`.

-`gke-kubeconfiger` can work with kubeconfigs in two modes: single file and multiple files.
+`gker` can work with kubeconfigs in two modes: single file and multiple files.
 It also has several flags to control its behavior.

 ```
-gke-kubeconfiger discovers GKE clusters and updates the KUBECONFIG file to include them.
+gker discovers GKE clusters and updates the KUBECONFIG file to include them.

 Usage:
-  gke-kubeconfiger [flags]
+  gker [flags]

 Flags:
       --auth-plugin string   Name of the auth plugin to use in kubeconfig (default "gke-gcloud-auth-plugin")
       --batch-size int       Batch size (default 10)
-      --config string        config file (default is $HOME/.gke-kubeconfiger.yaml)
+      --config string        config file (default is $HOME/.gker.yaml)
       --dest-dir string      Destination directory to write kubeconfig files.
                              If set, every kubeconfig will be written to a separate file (default ".")
-  -h, --help                 help for gke-kubeconfiger
+  -h, --help                 help for gker
       --log-level string     Sets logging level: trace, debug, info, warning, error, fatal, panic (default "info")
       --projects strings     Projects to filter by
       --rename               Rename kubeconfig contexts
       --rename-tpl string    Rename template (default "{{ .ProjectID }}/{{ .Location }}/{{ .ClusterName }}")
-  -v, --version              version for gke-kubeconfiger
+  -v, --version              version for gker
 ```

 > [!NOTE]